dleiferives/CPE333_LAB2/report.md

 ---
 ### Memory Architecture and Cache Datapath
 The memory architecture of the RISV-V otter is a basic 32 bit memory that is byte accessable.
 To make the design more modular the memory for the cache is implemented as flat and packed values that are split to be accesssed.

+I had some bugs relating to accessing/ assigning packed and unpacked types.
+I eventually changed how the code was constructed to make it work.

+I had a bug for quite a while where I was accessing the array_offset from [2:0], which was not giving the correct memory offset for the 32 bits.
+This is obviously because there is a 4 byte offset for each word.
+I changed this to [4:2] and it worked.

 This gets implemented in the cache datapath module as follows:
 ``` systemverilog